Some series equivalent to the extended Riemann hypothesis for Dedekind zeta functions

 \end{proof} \begin{lemma} Let $\mathscr{X}_K^{(n)}(s)$ denote the $n$th derivative of $\mathscr{X}_K$.
 For all real $s$, $\mathscr{X}_K^{(n)}(s)$ is real. \end{lemma} \begin{proof} We first examine $\zeta_K$.
-Let $F(s) := (s-1)\left(s -\frac{1}{2}\right)^{-m}\zeta_K(s)$.
+Let $F(s) := (s-1)(s-1/2)^{-m}\zeta_K(s)$.
 We see that $F$ is entire.
 From the series representation of $\zeta_K$, it is easy to see that $\overline{F(s)} = F(\overline{s})$ on the half-plane $\Re(s) > 1$.
 Due to the Cauchy-Riemann equations, $F$ being holomorphic implies $\overline{F(\overline{s})}$ is holomorphic.
 Since $F(s)$ and $\overline{F(\overline{s})}$ are holomorphic and $F(s) = \overline{F(\overline{s})}$ on the open half-plane $\Re(s) > 1$, the identity theorem implies that $F(s) = \overline{F(\overline{s})}$ on the entire complex plane.
 One can see from the limit definition of the derivative and induction that $F^{(n)}(s) = \overline{F^{(n)}(\overline{s})}$ for each non-negative integer $n$.
 If we restrict $s$ to lie on the real number line, we get that $F^{(n)}(s) = \overline{F^{(n)}(s)}$.
 Thus, $F^{(n)}(s) \in \mathbb{R}$ for all $s \in \mathbb{R}$.
 So $\mathscr{X}^{(n)}_K(s) \in \mathbb{R}$ for all $s\in \mathbb{R} \setminus\{0, -1, -2,\ldots\}$ avoiding the poles from the gamma function.
 Because $\mathscr{X}_K$ is entire, $\mathscr{X}_K \in C^\infty(\mathbb{C})$.
 We immediately deduce $\mathscr{X}^{(n)}_K(s) \in \mathbb{R}$ for all $s \in \mathbb{R}$ due to continuity. \end{proof}

 The function $\xi_K$ is an entire function of order $1$ (see \cite{Barner}) and does not vanish at $s = 0$.
 This implies that $\mathscr{X}_K$ is also an entire function of order $1$ and does not vanish at $s=0$.
-Thus, we can Hadamard's factorization theorem to get that
+Thus, we can apply Hadamard's factorization theorem to obtain

-where $B$ is a constant and the product is taken over all the roots $\rho_K$ of $\xi_K$, the non-trivial zeros of $\zeta_K$ not equal to $\frac{1}{2}$, counting multiplicity.
-This product converges absolutely and uniformly on compact subsets of $U := \mathbb{C}\setminus\mathcal{Z}_K$ where $\mathcal{Z}_K$ denotes the set of non-trivial zeros of $\zeta_K$ not equal to $\frac{1}{2}$ (see \cite[p.
+where $B$ is a constant and the product is taken over all the roots $\rho_K$ of $\xi_K$, the non-trivial zeros of $\zeta_K$ not equal to $1/2$, counting multiplicity.
+This product converges absolutely and uniformly on compact subsets of $U := \mathbb{C}\setminus\mathcal{Z}_K$ where $\mathcal{Z}_K$ denotes the set of non-trivial zeros of $\zeta_K$ not equal to $1/2$ (see \cite[p.
 76]{Davenport2000}).
-The proof of the Hadamard product for the classical Riemann can be found in \cite{Titchmarsh1986} and \cite{Edwards}.
+The proof of the Hadamard product for the classical Riemann xi function can be found in \cite{Titchmarsh1986} and \cite{Edwards}.